-Do the following to start the SCSISelect Utility program:
+Complete the following steps to start the SCSISelect Utility program:

 - 1. Turn on the computer. - 2.
 When the <<< Press <CTRL> for SCSISelect¬ Utility! >>> prompt appears, press Ctrl+A. - 3.
-When the prompt, Would you like to configure the host adapter or run the SCSI disk utilities?, is displayed, make the selection, and press Enter. - 4.
-Use the arrow keys to make a selection from the menu. - Press Esc to exit the SCSISelect Utility program. - · Press the F5 key to switch between color and monochrome modes (if the monitor permits). - 5.
+When the Would you like to configure the host adapter or run the SCSI disk utility? question appears, make the selection and press Enter. - 4.
+Use the arrow keys to select a choice from the menu. - Press Esc to exit the SCSISelect Utility program. - Press the F5 key to switch between color and monochrome modes (if the monitor permits). - 5.
 Follow the instructions on the screen to change the settings of the selected items; then, press Enter.

-Selections available from the SCSISelect menu
+Choices available from the SCSISelect menu

-The following selections appear on the SCSISelect Utility menu:
+The following choices appear on the SCSISelect Utility menu: